 - Lockers in the water park

-- Electronic driers at water park and splash pad
+- Electronic driers at the water park and splash pad

 - Unlimited Digital Photo Pass (you just need one for the whole family; starts at $34.99 a day)